kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

     :items-completed (cF (doall (filter td-completed (<mget me :items)))) :empty? (cF (empty? (<mget me :items)))))
 ````
-Other things the reader might notice:
-* `mx-todos` and `mx-todo-items` wrap the complexity of navigating the Matrix to find desired data;
+`mx-todos` and `mx-todo-items` wrap the complexity of navigating the Matrix to find that desired data.
-* `doall` in various formulas may soon be baked in to Matrix, because lazy evaluation breaks dependency tracking.
-Recall that Matrix works by changing what happens when we read properties.
-The internal mechanism is to bind a formula to `*depender*` when kicking off its rule.
-With lazy evaluation, that binding is gone by the time the read occurs.

 We can now play with toggling the completion state of to-dos, deleting them directly, or deleting them with the "clear completed" button, keeping an eye on "items remaining".